dillondrenzek/minesweeper/README.md

   // p - number of mines
   Game(m: number, n: number, p: number);

-  // generates a Grid that maintains state of the mine grid _generateAnswer(m: number, n: number, mines: Coords[]): Grid;

   // grid generator instance
   _generator: GridGenerator;

   // grid instance
   _grid: Grid;

+  // generates a Grid that maintains state of the mine grid _generateAnswer(m: number, n: number, mines: Coords[]): Grid;

   // uncovers a cell at a set of coordinates
   //  - updates the grid accordingly
-  //  - getCellDisplay() will return different values uncoverCell(c: Coords): boolean;
+  //  - getCellDisplay() will return different values
+  //  - should increment the number of flags available after uncovering a flagged cell uncoverCell(c: Coords): boolean;

-  // flags a cell as a possible mine flagCell(c: Coords): boolean;
+  // flags a cell as a possible mine
+  //  - should flag the cell at c if it is unflagged
+  //  - should unflag the cell at c if it is flagged
+  //  - should do nothing if the cell at C is uncovered flagCell(c: Coords): boolean;

   // returns a value to help determine what the current "player view" is